|Ivan Reitman Director||previously directed Stripes|

 During one evening Dana is relaxing at her apartment on the phone with her mom only to be attacked by claws ripping through her armchair.
 The door to her kitchen flies open revealing the same red-eyed demon dog she noticed in her fridge previously.
 She is pulled towards the beast as the door slams shut behind her.
 Louis Tully lives a few doors down from Dana and has always had a bit of a crush on her.
 On the same night he is hosting a party where he has invited only his accountant clients.
 While hosting the party he discovers another demon dog in his apartment as the beast crashes through his bedroom door and ends up chasing him out of the building before finally cornering him in Central Park possessing him.

 Venkman heads over to Dana's apartment for what he believes to be a date only to find her possessed and completely transformed.
-Dana now calls herself Zuul, the Gatekeeper.
-She repeatedly attempts to seduce Peter, finally giving up and levitating four feet off her bed while growling like a wild beast at him for rejecting her.
+Dana now calls herself Zuul, the Gatekeeper and she repeatedly attempts to seduce Peter when he pretends to be the "Keymaster" she was asking about.
+Frustrated at his constant rejections Dana concludes their date levitating four feet off her bed while growling like an otherwordly hellhound.
 Meanwhile Louis is stumbling around possessed by the Keymaster and harassing people only to be picked up by the cops and taken to Egon at the firehouse due to his strange behavior.
 The Ghostbusters realize the two should probably not meet up while possessed.

 Walter Peck isn't done with the Ghostbusters though and arrives with a court order to shut down the grid that currently houses all the ghosts the Ghostbusters have captured.
 With the team unable to stop Peck the grid is shut down and collapses causing an explosion and freeing all the ghosts.
 With the city flooded and taken over by ghosts Louis is able to find the possessed Dana, at 55 Central Park West and they kiss passionately.
 During the panic Peck orders the Ghostbusters arrested for what they have caused.